daren-thomas/faerie-tables/spec.md

 ### 1.1.
 Table Management

-- **Import and Creation:**
+- **Creation:**
     - Ability to create new random tables manually.
-    - Import tables via an interchange format (YAML/JSON) that includes metadata (title, tags, source, license, description), dice range, column definitions, and rows.
-    - Upload CSV files (via standard file upload) for import; conversion to the interchange format can be handled by an importer module.
+    - Import and CSV upload are planned future enhancements.
 - **Editing:**
     - Users can append or modify columns and rows.
     - Rows may include single values or ranges (e.g., "7-11").
 Dice ranges must follow the “XdY” format (supporting shorthand like “d20”).